zerothworld/CleaningDataCourseProject/CodeBook.md

 #### Note:
 The measurement variable names maintain close correspondance with orignal variable names in UCI HAR dataset, per features.txt file in that data set.
-We have, however, removed trailing "()" strings from the header names, and changed "-" (dash) characters to "_" (underscore) characters.
+We have, however, removed "()" strings from the header names, and changed "-" (dash) characters to "_" (underscore) characters.
 But in cases where the original header name contained the string "BodyBody", which might have been an inadvertent typo in original UCI HAR data,